Shared-Master/Start-Notebook/docs/index.md

 Start every day by picking up your notebook.
 Then take a few minutes to review your notes and get a page started for today.

+Your notebook counts for {{site.data.assignment.notebook-percent}} percent of your grade.

 <!-- Don't edit links here, change them in _data/assignment.yml instead, -->

 [slides]: <{{site.data.assignment.slides}}>